webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 :::tip[Plugins result in less configuration]

 Plugins even consult the configuration files of these tools, in case alternative entry files should be used.
-So you need don't need to repeat this in your Knip configuration.
+So you don't need to repeat this in your Knip configuration.

 :::